ClementRomac/gym-tictactoe/README.md

 *Warning : If you play on a position where you or your opponent already played, you'll get a 'bad_position' reward and will loose the game*

 ## Settings
-You can change the environment settings by editing the `settings.xml` placed in your `gym-tictactoe` installation folder.
+You can change the rewards by editing the `settings.xml` placed in your `gym-tictactoe` installation folder..

-Currently, the settings only allow you to change the rewards values.